What Is TESOL? What is TEFL? Which Certificate Is Better – TEFL or TESOL?By Jennifer Collis

 The most common way to get TESOL certification is to enroll in an online course.
 Online TESOL courses come in a range of hours, such as 40, 60, 100, 120, or 150, and usually provide the flexibility to complete coursework when it’s convenient for you.

 You can also take in-person TESOL courses in a traditional classroom setting, either locally or in the country where you plan to teach.
 These courses are typically four weeks long and often follow an intensive, full-time schedule.
+In-person TESOL courses are, however, less common nowadays, as most people choose to get certified online, especially since COVID-19 changed the way TESOL courses are delivered, moving them to the virtual space.
+There’s essentially no difference in certification quality with in-person vs. online TESOL courses.

 How much does it cost to get a TESOL certificate?